The ABCs of Dentistry

 • Veneer: A custom-made, tooth-colored shell that is wafer thin and fitted over your existing teeth to improve their appearance, or restore discolored, damaged, or misshapen teeth.
 Veneers are usually made of porcelain or composite resin.

 Dentistry-related terminology can be hard to understand, but knowing a bit more about the most commonly used terms can help ease any anxiety or apprehension you may have about visiting the dentist.
-To learn more about how CORE helps to ensure that every patient feels safe and comfortable during visits to our office, be sure to read our last blog post.
+To learn more about how the CORE Dental office in Billings, MT helps to ensure that every patient feels safe and comfortable during visits to our office, be sure to read our last blog post.
 Or, if you’re interested in scheduling an appointment with us, you can request an appointment online, or call us at (406) 652-9100.
 We look forward to meeting you and helping you smile with confidence!

 Share this post